simul/Teleport/docs/protocol/data_transfer.rst

 The hDataContent member of a **ElasticFrameType2** is a **ElasticFrameContent** enum that refers to the type of data in the stream.
-**ElasticFrameContent** enum includes common codecs such as HEVC and H264 for video and a privatedata value to specify a custom content type.
+The **ElasticFrameContent** enum includes common codecs such as HEVC and H264 for video and and also allows for the content type to specified as private or custom data.
 The **stream-data-type** is a **ElasticFrameContent** enum and is passed to the **EFP Sender** by the server.

 EFP **SuperFrames** are an EFP class that are only used on the client by the **ElasticFrameProtocolReceiver** class which will be referred to as the **EFP Recevier** .